The Top 10 Reasons to Live in Davis

 At the Western edge of town is Stonegate, which features its' own Lake and Clubhouse.

 Lake Alhambra Estates has some of the largest homes in town set around a Lake.

 Newer homes on lots up to 1 acre in size can be found in Oakshade in south Davis.

 College Park is the classic old style neighborhood with grand homes built in the 1920’s to 1940’s.
 Sitting at the edge of UCD, it is truly a premier address.

 Another classic area is Willowbank, at the south edge of town, with large lots and a rural atmosphere.

 Covell Park, built in the 1960’s and 70’s is an easy walk or ride to the High School or the Library, or the Davis Art Center.

 2. Great Food !

-Davis offers a huge array of dining possibilities, from fast food to fine dining, the newest of which is Bistro 33, which occupies the old Davis City Hall & police station.
+Davis offers a huge array of dining possibilities, from fast food to fine dining.
 The dining choices in Davis reflect the cultural diversity of the towns citizens.
-Almost any variety of dining can be found, even Vegan.
-Since this is a college town, there may be a few more pizza places and than the average city of 65,000 residents.
+Almost any variety of dining can be found.

 Prefer to cook yourself?
-In addition to grocery stores, there is the Davis Food Co-op, providing a great variety of organic foods to its members.
-Located in Central Davis, the Co-op is a long standing institution in town.
+In addition to chain grocery stores, there is the Davis Food Co-op located in Central Davis, providing a great variety of organic foods to its members, Whole Foods Market and other specialty markets.